Policies & Procedures

 Students are encouraged to discuss any problems directly with their interpreter before coming to the Office.

-e.
-Recorded/Taped Texts/E-Text – Texts in alternate format will be ordered from Learning Ally, Bookshare and at times directly from the publisher.
+- Recorded/Taped Texts/E-Text.
+Texts in alternate format will be ordered from Learning Ally, Bookshare and at times directly from the publisher.
 The College maintains an institutional membership with several sources.
 Students will be assisted in applying for such services and ordering texts in advance by the Disability Services Office.
 Students may also use the resources of the staff and technology of the Assistive Technology Lab to scan and read print materials.

-f.
-Tutoring.
+- Tutoring.
 Tutoring services are available to all students through the Learning Center located in the Instructional Resource Center-Room 241.
 In addition, the English and Math department offer tutorial support for developmental coursework.
-Specialized professional tutoring for Project Connections students is also available.